JasonArilani/eternal-darkness-ap/README.md

 Make sure you are using the patched ISO created by the Anthony AP patcher button.

 The clean vanilla ISO will not trigger the custom location flags.

 ---

-## Xel'lotath Rune or Xel'lotath Codex is missing

-Make sure you are playing the Chattur’gha alignment route.

-This pre-alpha expects Anthony’s chapter to contain the Xel'lotath Rune and Xel'lotath Codex.

----